VideoCAD

 Exposure time limits within which electronic shutter operates.

 The parameter is given in camera's specification.
-Modern PAL system cameras have exposure limits 1/50s-1/100000s.
-For cameras of NTSC system the maximum exposure is 1/60s.
-For IP cameras the maximum exposure time can be larger, up to several seconds.
+For IP cameras the maximum exposure time can be up to several seconds.

 See more: AESC